-We may not be able to achieve the total system efficiency needed to be competitive with alternative routes of delivery.
+We may not be able to achieve the total system efficiency needed to be competitive with alternative routes of delivery or formulation technologies.
 Total system efficiency is determined by the amount of drug loss during manufacture, in the delivery device, in reaching the site of absorption, and during absorption from that site into the bloodstream.
-Deep lung bioavailability is the percentage of a drug that is absorbed into the bloodstream when that drug is delivered directly to the lungs as compared to injection.
-Bioavailability is the initial screen for whether deep lung delivery of any systemic drug is commercially feasible.
-We would not consider a drug to be a good candidate for development and commercialization if its drug loss is excessive at any one stage or cumulatively in the manufacturing and delivery process or if its deep lung bioavailability is too low.
+Deep lung bioavailability is the percentage of a drug that is absorbed into the bloodstream when that drug is delivered directly to the lungs as compared to when the drug is delivered by injection.
+Relative bioavailability is the initial screen for whether deep lung delivery using our inhaleables technology of any systemic drug is commercially feasible.
+We would not consider a drug to be a good candidate for development and commercialization using our inhaleables technology if our drug loss is excessive at any one stage or cumulatively in the manufacturing and delivery process.
+Our ability to efficiently attach PEG polymer chains to a drug molecule is the initial screen as to whether drug formulations using our advanced PEGylation technology if we could not consider a PEG polymer chain to such drug without destroying or impairing the drug's activity.
+For our supercritical fluids technology, solubility characteristics of a drug in a solvent and the solvent in carbon dioxide provide the initial screen for whether drug formulations using this technology are commercially feasible.
+We would not consider a drug to be a good candidate for this technology if its solubility characteristics were such that the application of our formulation technology results in very low efficiency in manufacturing of drug powders.